joao-conde/fer-itrpl/project/log.md

 ### 23rd January
 - Discover correlations between variables
+- Filtering data set
 - Top25 popular games
+- Maximum players average per game throughout the years

+### 25th January
-- Fixed or variable number of players
+- Fixed and variable number of players
 - Fixed and varying duration games

-### 25th January
+- Games for adults (18+ years old)
+- Traders and wanters
 - Rating distribution
-- Rating distribution per year since the beginning of the 21st century
-- Correlation between average rating and game popularity (number of ratings and total owners)
-- Game releases over time
-- Game ratings over time since the beginning of the 21st century

 ### 27th January
 - Complexity of games since the beginning of the 21st century
 - Complexity and rating
 - Game comments and rating
-- Maximum players average per game throughout the years
+- Rating distribution per year since the beginning of the 21st century
+- Correlation between average rating and game popularity (number of ratings and total owners)
+- Game releases over time

 ### 31th January
+- Game ratings over time since the beginning of the 21st century
 - Understand bayes average effect on the "removal" of outliers
-- Apply bayes averaging effect in outlier removal
-- Apply bayes averaging effect in recency smoothening
 - Beautify PDF report, hiding code chunks, ...
 - Submit project